DininduChamikara/OOP-Assignment/README.md

 if there is new requirement to introduce more shapes like triangle that can be added to the canvas, we can follow the below steps.

-  * Create new Trangle.java class by implementing the Shape.java class.
+  * Create new Trangle.java class by extending the Shape.java class.
   * Implement the constructor.
-  * Implement the getName and getArea method.
+  * Implement the getName, calculateArea and calculateInnerArea method.